EricMabicka/ericmabicka/README.md

 ## 💡 My Journey

-With a Master’s degree in Applied Economics, I’ve worked as an economic and social analyst in urban policy and consulting—helping organizations understand demographic and social trends.
+With a Master’s degree in Applied Economics, I’ve worked as an economic and social analyst in urban policy and consulting—helping public organizations understand economic, demographic and social trends.
 My experience spans data-driven research, policy recommendations, and hands-on analytics.

 ---